rlespinasse/release-that/README.md

   - with the addition of `vN.x` kind of branches
 - Auto-publication of a GitHub release with changelog based on the commit history

+In a near future, the `release-that` action will support more release system with an opinionated way of doing it.

 [semantic-release]: https://github.com/cycjimmy/semantic-release-action
 [default-branches]: https://github.com/cycjimmy/semantic-release-action#branches